pmkhoa/khoapham.me/content/blog/first-hugo-theme.md

 tags: [Motivation, Golang, Hugo, Design]
 ---

-When I started to get back to blogging again, I felt my website took a little long to compile.
+When I started to get back to blogging, I felt my website took a little long to compile.
 As a revolution of redesigning my blog, I want to switch my blog platform to something faster. <!--more-->
 My blog was previously developed using [Middleman](http://middlemanapp.com), and now it's powered by [Hugo](http://gohugo.io), a faster static site generator.
 I'm really pleased with the transition so far.